 Lessons in Students' Homes

 Occasionally when parents contact me they inquire about lessons in their home.
 I completely understand the interest in getting a guitar teacher to come to your home for guitar lessons.
-On the surface it may seem like you can get the exact same service without having to do any driving or commuting and all you have to do is a pay more for a teacher's travel fee.
+On the surface it may seem like you can get the exact same service without having to do any driving or commuting and all you have to do is pay a little more for a teacher's travel fee.

 For years I used to offer a house call service but since I have started giving all my lessons in one dedicated space I have been able to offer a lot more value to all my students and the families I work with.
 Instead of spending a huge percentage of my working time driving and coordinating travel logistics, I now can take that time to create useful lesson materials, programs, and services for my students.
 Instead of having to work with whatever materials I could fit into my guitar bag that day, I now give lessons with access to a lot of helpful equipment and a very large library of lesson material.